dfyda/slothful-crud/docs/fundamentals/endpoints/update.md

 The request body should contain the command with fields created based on the parameters of the data modification method in the domain class.
 By default, this is the `Update` method.

 {: .important }
 **Configuring the Update Method:** You can configure which method is used for data modification.
-More details can be found in the "Configurations/Entity Configuration" section.
+More details can be found in the [Entity Configuration](https://slothful.dev/fundamentals/configurations/entity-configuration.html) section.

 **Example:**
 If your domain class `Sloth` has the following `Update` method: